tw-in-js/twind/docs/advanced/defining-components.md

 <details><summary><code>CSS</code> can be used within <code>apply</code></summary>

-[twind/css](./css-in-js.md) can be used to define additional styles.
+{@page CSS in JS | twind/css} can be used to define additional styles.

 ```js
 const btn = apply`